 Propeller Dance is committed to helping artists working in the field of integrated dance to grow and learn so they can contribute towards more professional recognition of the practice across Canada, as well as play a key role in empowering, skills development and work placement of dance artists with disability.

 Through a range of professional development activities, Propeller Dance provides opportunities for dancers with and without disability to learn from some of the best teachers in integrated contemporary dance.
-Our professional development opportunities include:
+Our professional development opportunities include: company classes, emerging choreographers program, emerging dance teachers program, learning from guest artists.

 Emerging Choreographers Program